vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 Now just call:
 1. `terraform init`
 2. `terraform plan -var-file=vars.tfstate -out=out.plan`
-3.  and finally `terraform apply out.plan`.
+3.  and finally `terraform apply out.plan`

 As you can see, logic here is more or less similar to what we did with AWS and Boto3 earlier.